-Although cash requirements will fluctuate based on the timing and extent of many factors such as those discussed above, Applied's management believes that cash generated from operations, together with the liquidity provided by existing cash balances and borrowing capability, will be sufficient to satisfy Applied's liquidity requirements for the next 12 months.
+Although cash requirements will fluctuate based on many factors such as those discussed above, Applied's management believes that cash generated from operations, together with the liquidity provided by existing cash balances and borrowing capability, will be sufficient to satisfy Applied's liquidity requirements for the next 12 months.
 For further details regarding Applied's operating, investing and financing activities, see the Consolidated Condensed Statements of Cash Flows.